hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + iterate through to [add data](#addData)

 + Index
-  + sometimes useful to retrieve records from an object store through means their than their key
+  + sometimes useful to retrieve records from an object store through their means than their keys
-    + allowing the user to look up records in an object store by using the properties of the values inb the object store's records
+    + allowing the user to look up records in an object store by using the properties of the values in the object store's records
     + able to speed up object retrieval and allow multi-criteria
   + a specialized persistent key-value storage
     + having a referenced object store